-The Principal Employer nominates four Directors and four are nominated by the Australian Council of Trade Unions (ACTU).
+The Principal Employer, Airservices Australia, nominates three employer representative Directors, three member representatives are nominated by the ACTU and the Trustee appoints three independent directors..
 Either party may nominate a person to be an AvSuper Director, by written notice to the Trustee.
 Current Directors can be re-nominated.
 The Trustee undertakes an extensive due diligence review to ensure that nominated candidates are suitable, fit and proper persons, eligible to be appointed to the Trustee Board.
 In particular, checks are carried out to ensure the nominee:

 - meets APRA’s Fit and Proper Standards